blajack/DeFi-Geek-NFT/english.md

 # The Main rule - to take part in a giveaway, you can hold only one NFT from the collection.

 ### Prohibited:
-- Holding two or more NFTs from the same collection (Defi Geeks or Defi Geeks Survivors).
+- **Holding two or more** NFTs from the same collection ([Defi Geeks](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens) or [Defi Geeks Survivers](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens)).
-- Creating multiple accounts.
+- Creating **multiple accounts**.

   All cheaters will permanently lose the ability to participate in giveaways.

 ### Exceptions
 - **First:** [Dark Geek](#ghostwalker) - the rarest NFT from the [Defi Geeks Survivers](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens)) collection.
 Holders of this NFT are granted the Ghostwalker role, which allows them to hold an unlimited number of NFTs on their account without losing eligibility for giveaways.
-- **Second:** If you own one NFT from each collection ([Defi Geeks](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens) and [Defi Geeks Survivers](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens)), you receive the **T-800 role**.
+- **Second:** If you own one NFT from each collection ([Defi Geeks](https://www.stargaze.zone/m/stars1mg2hg6gppf78svvntya2065tvpuhfx6qf6zmv2z0n8hclpap7ycszq8v22/tokens) and [Defi Geeks Survivers](https://www.stargaze.zone/m/stars1lpgyddvhl4xvkcgmvfln05cl45q8s6wfx02fsg9cuwune5al6srsl687cr/tokens)), you receive the [T-800 role](#t-800).
 This role allows you to hold one NFT from each collection on the same account and still participate in giveaways.

   It was introduced to increase the value of the first collection.
 By adding one NFT from the second collection to any NFT from the first, you can participate in multiple giveaways:
-  - Giveaways for the first collection (Set 1).
+  - Giveaways for the first collection ([Set 1](#set-1)).
-  - Giveaways for the second collection (Set 2).
+  - Giveaways for the second collection ([Set 2](#set-2)).
-  - Exclusive giveaways for **T-800** holders (owning one NFT from both collections).
+  - Exclusive giveaways for [T-800 role](#t-800) holders (owning one NFT from both collections).

 - **[DeFi Geeks Member Gen 1](https://www.stargaze.zone/l/stars1k6gdkepvwhhhdt6tk0auvkvansd3muqy0p98yedgwwarvcycxh8sex8dsf) collection:** You can hold an unlimited number of NFTs from this collection on your account.
 However, this provides no additional benefits or advantages.
 It is recommended to keep only one NFT for practicality.